 Owned by the City of Vancouver, VanDusen Botanical Garden is 22 hectares, or 55 acres, of beautiful botanical gardens with plants from around the world.

-At VanDusen Botanical Garden there are a few small lakes and ponds, a stone garden, a hedge maze, Japanese, Korean and Chinese garden areas.
+At VanDusen Botanical Garden there are a couple of small lakes and ponds, a stone garden, a hedge maze and Japanese, Korean and Chinese garden areas.

-Admission at VanDusen
+Admission Prices at VanDusen

 When to Visit VanDusen